pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/installation.md

     projectID: YOUR_PROJECT_ID
     pipedID: YOUR_PIPED_ID
     pipedKeyFile: /etc/piped-secret/piped-key
-    # Write in a format like "host:443" because the communication is done via gRCP.
+    # Write in a format like "host:443" because the communication is done via gRPC.
     apiAddress: YOUR_CONTROL_PLANE_ADDRESS
     webAddress: http://YOUR_CONTROL_PLANE_ADDRESS
     git: